elastic/beats/libbeat/autodiscover/README.md

 4. Metricbeat [starts](https://github.com/elastic/beats/blob/master/metricbeat/beater/metricbeat.go#L249) the Autodiscover manager which starts for Kubernets provider the [leaderElectionManager](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/providers/kubernetes/kubernetes.go#L326).
 Before starting the providers it also starts a worker for listening of events that will be published by the eventers of each provider.
 5. `OnStartedLeading` is executed when the specific metricbeat instance gains the leader election lock.
 [StartLeading](startLeading) cretaes a bus event with `"start":    true,`  and publishes it.
 The template configurations is also added in this event.
 6. [Listener](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L140) of events get the published event and generates [configs](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L185) for it.
 Configs include the variables and settings from the template set by the user.
 7. For each config the worker checks if it already [exists](https://github.com/elastic/beats/blob/master/libbeat/autodiscover/autodiscover.go#L225)(It was already handled).
-If at least of the configs of the event does not then the config is marked as `updated`.
+If at least one of the events config does not exist, then the config is marked as `updated`.
 8. The runners list get [reloaded](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/cfgfile/list.go#L54).
 It is checked from the list of current runners if each config is handled by one of them.
    If no runner is handling that config a new runner will [start](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/libbeat/cfgfile/list.go#L107).
 If some runners are no longer needed will be removed.
 9. Starting of a runner starts under the hood the metricbeat [module](https://github.com/elastic/beats/blob/4b1f69923b3f2abbbf1860295fe5dbff7db3d63c/metricbeat/mb/module/runner.go#L76) with the specific metricsets as they are set in the template.